BlueBlazin/thislang/README.md

 ## Implementation

-Thislang is a stack based Bytecode Virtual Machine (VM).
+This-lang is a stack based Bytecode Virtual Machine (VM).
 The interpretation happens in four main stages.

 1. Tokenization: the source code is broken down into a stream of lexical tokens.
 2. Parsing: the token stream is parsed into an Abstract Syntax Tree (AST).
-3. Compilation: The AST gets read in and compiled to bytecode.
+3. Compilation: The AST gets walked and compiled to bytecode.
 4. Execution: The bytecode is executed by the VM.